satwikkamath/LED_Driver_PCB_Design/README.md

   - **D-**: Data line negative.
   - **GND**: Connects to the ground plane.

-### 5. **USB to UART Converter**
+### 5. **CP2102 USB to UART Converter**

-- **Description**: The USB to UART converter, such as the FTDI FT232 or CP2102, enables communication between the microcontroller (ESP32) and a computer via USB.
+- **Description**: The CP2102 USB to UART converter, enables communication between the microcontroller (ESP32) and a computer via USB.
 It converts USB signals to UART (serial) signals for programming and debugging.
 - **Pins**:
   - **TX**: Transmit data from the converter to the ESP32.
   - **RX**: Receive data from the ESP32 to the converter.